 Creating a detailed employee attendance policy and procedures and sticking to them will improve your workplace culture, promoting accountability, transparency, and fairness.

 Current technology can be your best ally in preventing employee time theft.
-With Timeero, an automated GPS attendance and time tracking software, you can eliminate early clock-ins and late clock-outs, stop prolonged breaks and put an end to buddy punching.
+With Timeero, a reliable GPS time tracking app, you can eliminate early clock-ins and late clock-outs, stop prolonged breaks and end buddy punching.

 Besides streamlining GPS time tracking, employee scheduling, and payroll, Timeero will provide you with accurate and relevant records, satisfying both the IRS and, in a case of a lawsuit, a potential court's request for data.